AndyD87/Build-Qt5/README.md

  - AdditionalConfig: String to append on configure command (default: "")

 Addtional Options and Features:
- - BuildQt5 $true/$false (default: $false)
+ - BuildOpenssl $true/$false (default: $false)
-   Qt5 will be autmatic downloaded, build and integrated in Qt
+   OpenSSL will be autmatic downloaded, build and integrated in Qt
  - BuildICU $true/$false (default: $false)
    ICU will be autmatic downloaded, build and integrated in Qt